Brian Voss

-Brian Voss (born August 4, 1958) of Cornelius, North Carolina, is a professional ten-pin bowler and member of the Professional Bowlers Association since 1982.
-The right-hander owns 25 PBA Tour titles (11th all-time), including one major championship, plus two titles on the PBA50 Tour and one PBA60 event title.
+Brian Voss (born August 4, 1958) in Cornelius, North Carolina, is a professional ten-pin bowler and member of the Professional Bowlers Association since 1982 at aged 24.
+The right-hander owns 25 PBA Tour titles (12th all-time), including one major championship, plus two titles on the PBA50 Tour and one PBA60 event title.
 He was inducted into the PBA Hall of Fame in 1994 and the USBC Hall of Fame in 2007.

 Early years

 Born August 4, 1958, Brian Voss grew up in Anchorage, Alaska (USA), where his father took ownership of a bowling center when Brian was 6.
 As he said in a 2002 interview, "Bowling has been part of my life for as long as I can remember."
 After his family moved to Colorado, Voss struggled to pay for college while working at a bowling center, before deciding to enlist in the U.S. Army.
 He served two years as an Army electronics technician in the Seattle, WA area, where he also had the opportunity to participate in intramural bowling and refine his game while winning multiple All-Army championships.